Kiril-Mordan/reusables/cli_docs/package_auto_assembler.md

   Shows module info.

 Options:
-  --is-cli        If checked, returns true when cli interface is available.
   --keywords      If checked, returns keywords for the package.
   --classifiers   If checked, returns classfiers for the package.
   --docstring     If checked, returns docstring of the package.